tenderZeitGeist/micro-service/README.md

 ```

 ## TODO
-* Make the program thread safe
+* Thread-safety
 * Implement a logger
 * Refactor the service layer
 * Bump to cpp 23
-* Potentially add an actual database
+* Add an actual database
 * Doxygen documentation